CshlSiepelLab/phast/README.txt

-INSTALLATION
+		      INSTALLATION INSTRUCTIONS

-Download and unpack the compressed archive file "phast.v*.tgz", using commands such as "tar xfz phast.tgz" (with GNU tar) or "gunzip phast.tgz" and "tar xf phast.tar".
-A directory called "phast" will be created, containing this README, as well as directories for source code (src), header files (include), and documentation (doc).
+1. Download and unpack the compressed archive file "phast.v*.tgz", using commands such as "tar xfz phast.tgz" (with GNU tar) or "gunzip phast.tgz" and "tar xf phast.tar".
+A directory called "phast" will be created, containing this README and directories for source code (src), header files (include), and documentation (doc).

-PHAST currently depends on the CLAPACK linear algebra package, which is available at http://www.netlib.org/clapack/.
-Edit the file "make-include.mk" in the "src" directory, so that the variable "CLAPACKPATH" is defined appropriately (see the examples in the file).
+2. Install the CLAPACK linear algebra package, which is used by PHAST for certain matrix manipulations (viz. diagonalization).

+    a.
+Download clapack.tgz from http://www.netlib.org/clapack, unpack
+       in your directory of choice (e.g., "tar xfz clapack.tgz"), and cd to the CLAPACK directory

+    b.
+Edit the following variables in make.inc.

+          PLAT: Set equal to an appropriate string (any will do) for your platform, e.g., "PLAT = x86" or "PLAT = MACOSX"

+          CFLAGS: Set appropriate compiler options, e.g.,
+	    "CFLAGS = -mcpu=pentiumpro -O3" for x86 or "CFLAGS =
+	    -mcpu=powerpc -O3 -Wno-long-double" for Mac OS X.

+          LOADOPTS: "LOADOPTS = $(CFLAGS)" will do.

+    c.
+Follow the quick-start instructions in README.install.
+You should just be able to type "make f2clib", then "make blaslib", then "make".

+3. Edit the file "make-include.mk" in phast/src.
+Specifically:

+    a.
+Set the PHAST variable equal to the root directory of your installation (the "phast" directory)

+    b.
+Set CFLAGS appropriately.
+You may just be able to uncomment one of the lines in the file.

+    c.
+Set the CLAPACKPATH variable equal to the root directory of your CLAPACK installation.

+    d.
+Set the ARCH variable to the string you used for PLAT with CLAPACK (e.g., "x86" or "MACOSX").

+    e.
+With MAC OS X, also comment out the "LFLAGS = -static" option.

+4. Type "cd src" and "make".
+The package should compile cleanly.
+If you encounter problems compiling, please report them to me (acs@soe.ucsc.edu); I'll do my best to help you work around them and to avoid similar problems in the future.

+				NOTES

-You'll also need to either set a PHAST environment variable to point to the root directory of your installation or edit the variable of the same name in make-include.mk.
-Note that PHAST also depends on the "F2C" (Fortran to C) package, which is used by CLAPACK, and on an implementation of the "BLAS" (Basic Linear Algebra Subroutines).
+    - PHAST also depends on the "F2C" (Fortran to C) package and on an implementation of "BLAS" (Basic Linear Algebra Subroutines), both of which are used by CLAPACK.
 By default it uses the versions of these that come with CLAPACK.
-Currently, linear algebra computations appear not to be a performance bottleneck, so it's probably not worth going to much trouble to switch to a highly optimized BLAS implementation.
+These seem to be perfectly adequate for normal usage.

-The software also requires GNU Make, some standard UNIX tools such as "ar" and "ln", and the GNU Regex package.
-All of these should be available on most UNIX systems, on Mac OS X, and via the Cygwin toolkit (or similar) for Windows.
+    - The software requires GNU Make, some standard UNIX tools (e.g., sed, ar, and ln), and a getopt implementation that supports long options (e.g., GNU getopt or BSD getopt).
+These should be available on most UNIX systems, on Mac OS X, and via the Cygwin toolkit for Windows.

-Once the CLAPACK package has been installed and "make-include.mk" has been editted, you can simply "cd" to the "src" directory and type "make".
-The library and executables should compile cleanly.
-If not, please report problems to acs@soe.ucsc.edu.

-The libraries and executables will be placed in directories called "lib" and "bin", respectively, at the top level of the "phast" tree.

-See the file MACINSTALL.txt in this directory for some tips on installing PHAST under Mac OS X.
+    - It's possible to compile the software without CLAPACK by uncommenting the SKIP_CLAPACK line in make-include.mk.
+In this case, some programs will be usable, but programs that require matrix diagonalization will abort at the critical point of calling a CLAPACK routine.